-The Connor Awards encompass beat reporting, columns, features, enterprise news/features, breaking news, and game stories written by PFWA members from post-Super Bowl LIII in Atlanta through Super Bowl LIV in Miami.
+The Connor Awards encompass beat reporting, columns, features, enterprise news/features, breaking news, and game stories written by PFWA members from post-Super Bowl LIV in Miami through Super Bowl LV in Tampa.

 The Connor Award categories are named for some of the renowned pro football writers who chronicled the NFL over its history: the Bob Oates Beat Reporting Award, named in honor of the Los Angeles Times reporter and the PFWA’s 1974 Dick McCann Award winner, the Dave Anderson Column Writing Award, named after the New York Times’ Pulitzer Prize-winning columnist and the 1998 McCann Award honoree, the Bryan Burwell Feature Writing Award, named in honor of the St. Louis Post-Dispatch and New York Daily News writer and columnist, the Lesley Visser Enterprise News/Features Award, named after the pioneering football writer who became the NFL’s first female beat reporter in 1976 at the Boston Globe and who later worked for CBS, the Will McDonough Breaking News Award, named after the Boston Globe reporter and columnist who went on to a decorated career in TV journalism and who received the McCann Award in 1990 and the Dave Goldberg Game Story Award, named after the 41-year Associated Press reporter and 2015 McCann Award honoree.

-First place in the Oates Beat Reporting category went to Keefer.
-This is Keefer’s first top prize in the Connor Writing Awards.
+First place in the Oates Beat Reporting category went to Demovsky.
+This is Demovsky’s first top prize in the Connor Writing Awards.

-Wolf won first place honors in the Burwell Feature Writing category for “Ty Nsekhe’s untold journey from behind bars to the Bills”.
-This is Wolf’s first PFWA first-place award.
+Jhabvala won first place honors in the Burwell Feature Writing category for “The lasting friendship of Alex Smith and a soldier with a nearly identical leg injury”.
+This is Jhabvala’s first PFWA first-place award.